pdidev/pdi/pdi/docs/Using_PDI.md

 but requires to add an option to the target `CMakeLists.txt`, which must be enabled through an option at compilation.

+### Using a no-pdi included in the currently used pdi repository

 Use a `CMakeLists.txt` similar to `example/CMakeLists.txt` with `EXAMPLES_WITHOUT_PDI` for your target, then use the following:
 ```bash
 cmake . -DEXAMPLES_WITHOUT_PDI=ON
 ```

+### Using a specific no-pdi through a full path

 Alternatively, you can also use the `PDIConfig` method to compile with an added argument pointing to the no-pdi folder.